countvajhula/rigpa/README.rst

 rigpa
 =====

-Modular editing levels and towers for Emacs.
+A modal UI framework for Emacs.

 Rigpa allows you to construct structures relating editing modes (these could be evil modes or hydras, or anything implementing a common modal